evanbowman/blind-jump-portable/README.md

 NOTE: you can also get a containerized build environment from the link below, although you'll have to remember to run `git pull` when entering the container, because I built the container with a frozen version of the repository.
 If this is inconvenient for you, feel free to build the container yourself using the steps above.

 https://hub.docker.com/r/evanbowman/blind_jump_build

+## Security

+I periodically submit all of this project's source code to the Coverity static analyzer, which checks for buffer overruns, memory corruption, etc. Currently, BlindJump is 100% defect free.
+Let's keep it that way.